viviansunmola1/iot-device-management-app/README.md

     ```
 Navigate to the project directory that contains the Dockerfile(s).

-2. Build the Docker image for the frontend (replace frontend-image with a suitable image name):
+2. Build the Docker image for the frontend

 ```
 docker build -t iot-device-management-app -f frontend/Dockerfile .
 ```

-3. Build the Docker image for the backend (replace backend-image with a suitable image name):
+3. Build the Docker image for the backend
  ```
 docker build -t iot-device-management-app -f backend/Dockerfile .
  ```